 More detailed information regarding each of these projects and other obligations is provided in tabular format later in this chapter, and where relevant, more detailed text.
-Reporting numbers from Tables 3.1 and 3.2 are cross referenced to Tables 3.3 and 3.4.
+Reporting numbers from Tables 3.1 and 3.2 are cross referenced to Tables 3.3. and 3.4.

 Comprehensive monitoring reports are found for the Additional Mitigation Projects Developed by the MOU Ad Hoc Group, the Yellow Billed Cuckoo Habitat Enhancement Plans, and describing current monitoring under the Owens Valley Land Management Plan (OVLMP).
-LADWP also updated the Recreation Management chapter of the OVLMP in 2016 to evaluate the success of the original projects, provide information on recreation issues LADWP has faced or is facing since the implementation of the OVLMP, and describe any new management actions that are now taking place to appropriately manage recreation on City of Los Angeles property.
-The revised text for the recreation management portion of the OVLMP is supplied in this section.